allegro/allegro.tech/_posts/2016-03-14-professional-approach-pays-off.md

 generated additional cost.
  * Thanks to complex programming knowledge we were able to polish every aspect of the code.
  * To keep everything under control, we wanted to build the product piece by piece.
 To do so, we needed development and release process.
- * To make sure no lines of code are wasted, we analyzed and measured users' behavior to pick only the most promising features.
+ * To make sure no lines of code were wasted, we analyzed and measured users' behavior to pick only the most promising features.
  * To make sure the solution was reliable, we adjusted the infrastructure and monitoring to our product.
  * If you want to release anything while sitting in a bistro and be 100% confident, you have to take care of all the software development aspects.